 We tend to associate size with power, one of the vicious of Dictators; big architectures that delivers the idea of authority.
 However, small, delicate items could also play the same role and impose respect.
 Quality and message is what really matters.
 Is in this sense that small efforts made by citizens with a strong will to contribute actively to a global peace building process must be taken into account as a driver for change.

 Did you ever get the feeling of living in a thumbnail world?
 Small leaders through large-scale decisions are wrongly guiding the destinies of millions of citizens within small -or none- accountability and transparency processes?.
 An entire thumbnail political world of elites and power without a results-driven strategy focused on the people.
 Leadership is about taken big decisions precisely because there are submitted to big processes of accountability and transparency.

 Not as now, in which we are submerged in a global world without global accountability from institutions –as United Nations- that are meant to control the different processes.

 The intentionally refuse from UN/Security Council to take real action against all the countries and leaders that commit actions against peace represent a clear sign that the system is not working.
 This stage of chaos leaves the legal framework of Human Rights guarantees into useless and ineffective.
 Recent actions from US and Israel against Palestine exposure the need to work with countries that aims to build peace on a sustainable basis and not bilateral agreements coming from “political friendship”.
 Is this the “new normal”?
-Political friendship and bilateralism feeding more hate and confrontation; is this the future of international relations?
+Political friendship and bilateralism feeding more hate and confrontation; is this the future for international relations?
 Where is the role of global institutions?
 Seems not a smart way for creating stability and by sure to resolve in-depth crises.